 Materials in the public domain are not protected by copyright and may be freely used in their entirety.

-Most federal government publications and works created prior to 1923 are in the public domain.
+Works created prior to 1923 are in the public domain.
 Works created between 1924 and 1989 may be in the public domain, but require more investigation.

 Which government documents are in the public domain?